Welder

 Red Seal Badge Red Seal trade

-An Assistant Cook prepares and cooks a wide range of foods for public consumption in various settings such as restaurants and hotels.
-Specifically, an Assistant Cook:
+A Cook prepares a wide range of foods for public consumption in various settings, for small or large groups or individual dishes in restaurants and test kitchens.
+Specifically, a Cook:

 Red Seal Badge Red Seal trade